tristan-burnside/prance/Docs/loops-and-branches.md

 ## If-else

-To run code only in when certain criteria are met, you should use the if syntax.
+To run code only when certain criteria are met, you should use the if syntax.

 ```
 var x: Int